Yousef-8/Knowledge-Tracker/readme.md

 ## Overview
 Knowledge Tracker allows users to:
 - Log topics they are studying
-- Receive related YouTube videos, Wikipedia summaries, and DuckDuckGo instant answers
+- Receive related YouTube videos, Wikipedia information, and DuckDuckGo links
 - View their learning progress.
 - Sign up using email/password or Google OAuth